 So, what can this Christmas story teach us about who God is?
 What do we learn from the fact that Jesus was born into a dirty room surrounded by animals?
 And what do we learn from the fact that Jesus’ arrival was first announced to the outcasts of the day?

 Through the birth of Jesus, God shows us that His kingdom is an upside-down kingdom.
-The world’s definitions of success, worth and stature are meaningless in God’s eyes.
-Jesus’ arrival turned the world’s ideas and customs on their head and ushered in a new kingdom which places value on all people.
+The world’s definitions of success, worth, and stature are meaningless in God’s eyes.
+Jesus’ arrival turned the world’s ideas and customs on their head and ushered in a new kingdom that places value on all people.